eficode/robotframework-oxygen/DEVGUIDE.md

 ```

  Next let's run the robot test case to make sure that it works.
-Copy `test.robot` and `locustfile.py` files to `packagenv/` folder , make the following changes to the variables in `test.robot`:
+Copy `test.robot` and `locustfile.py` files to `packagenv/` folder, make the following changes to the variables in `test.robot`:

 ```
 *** Variables ***
 ${STATS_FILE}       ${CURDIR}/example_stats.csv